 You should also know that when excess fat accumulates in the liver, the liver suffers small injuries that it attempts to heal.
 Over time, scar tissue begins to accumulate, resulting in cirrhosis.

 Doctors tell us that our livers all contain fat.
 When the level of fat exceeds 10%, we’re said to be suffering from hepatic steatosis.

 This condition can be detected in the blood by the presence of harmful compounds that could not be properly processed by the liver, not to mention the presence of other symptoms like inflammation and discomfort.

 Many people immediately associate a fatty liver with alcohol or other harmful habits, but this is not always the case.
 There are other risk factors worth keeping in mind:

 - Hereditary metabolic disorders.

-- The risk for developing a fatty liver is greater over age 50, especially if a poor diet is followed.
+- The risk of developing a fatty liver is greater over age 50, especially if a poor diet is followed.

 - The abuse of certain medications, like anti-inflammatories, pain-killers, aspirin, tamoxifen, and steroids.